openstreetmap/osmdbt/man/osmdbt.md

 :   Create fake log file from recent changes.

 osmdbt-get-log
-:   Get recent changes from the database and writes them into a log file in
+:   Get recent changes from the database replication slot and write them into
-    an internal format which can be read by `osmdbt-create-diff`.
+    a log file in an internal format which can be read by `osmdbt-create-diff`.

 osmdbt-testdb
 :   Check database connection and print PostgreSQL and schema version